 There are no time limits that regulate how long adoptable animals are available at our adoption centers.
 As long as the animal remains in good health and temperament, it is available until it is adopted.

 Our educational and outreach programs foster humane values and animal responsibility.
 Each year, we present programs at Twin Cities schools, offer summer camps for youth, community service projects and a youth pet club.

 Our animal-assisted therapy volunteer program visits libraries, nursing homes, hospitals and community centers throughout the area.

 AHS’s mobile services veterinary unit assists breed rescue groups with spay/neuter surgeries at off-site locations.

 Our humane investigators respond to thousands of reports of animal cruelty or neglect each year.

 In addition, we regularly work with partner organizations throughout Minnesota, North Dakota, Iowa and Wisconsin who ask for our assistance when their shelters are full.

 We receive, provide care for and rehabilitate injured and orphaned wildlife at our Golden Valley location.

 An important part of our work is pet training and socialization.
-Each week we provide nearly 40 dog training classes at our locations in Coon Rapids, Golden Valley and Woodbury and at the Now Boarding Pets facility near the Minneapolis/St. Paul airport.
+Each week we provide nearly 40 dog training classes at our locations in Coon Rapids, Golden Valley and Woodbury and at the Now Boarding facility near the Minneapolis/St. Paul International Airport.
 In addition, we provide a behavior helpline, one-on-one training and socialization, therapy animal training, dog play groups, rabbit agility classes and pet loss support groups.